teifip/node-webtokens/README.md

 ### Opinionated

-There are various packages in [npm](https://www.npmjs.com/) that cover the [IETF JOSE](https://datatracker.ietf.org/wg/jose/documents/) scope striving for generality and flexibility.
+There are various [npm](https://www.npmjs.com/) packages that cover the [IETF JOSE](https://datatracker.ietf.org/wg/jose/documents/) scope striving for generality and flexibility.
 This specific package is shaped after the following strong assumptions, which somehow restrict its usability:

 - No effort to ensure compatibility with older [Node.js](https://nodejs.org) versions.
 Most stringent requirement comes from the use of `crypto.timingSafeEqual()`, which is not available in [Node.js](https://nodejs.org) versions prior to v6.6.0;
 - The [JWS](https://tools.ietf.org/html/rfc7515)/[JWE](https://tools.ietf.org/html/rfc7516) payload must be a JavaScript object (a.k.a. hash or dictionary);